 On understanding the couples vision and the overall preferences, the coordinator then works on an budget and costs for the event.
 Colors, vibe, taste and style are some of the vital aspects discussed at the initial phases that have an direct impact on costs.

-Once these basics are laid down, a roadmaps is discussed based on how they would go about organizing the event and which is then put down a contract underlining the various services covered in it.
-Depending on the requirements and budget available, below are some of the broad tasks that are generally included.
+Once these basics are laid down, a roadmap is discussed based on how they would go about organizing the event and which is then put down into a contract underlining the various services covered in it.
+Depending on the requirements and budget available, below are some of the aspects that are generally included.